-Environmental Services and Housing Facilities Management

-Location: Ground floor Rivers Hall (Entrance located to the left of Rivers Hall front doors)
+Housing & Residence Life, Facilities Management LOCATION: Ground floor Rivers Hall (Entrance located to the left of Rivers Hall front doors) PHONE: 256.765.4124 • WEBSITE: una.edu/housing

-Phone: (256) 765-4124

-www.una.edu/housingfacilitiesmgmt

-The Environmental Services and Housing Facilities' mission is to provide "students with comfortable, diverse, well-maintained, affordable and secure housing options where the academic success and personal growth of residents are encouraged and supported."
+The Housing & Residence Life, Facilities Management's mission is to provide "students with comfortable, diverse, well-maintained, affordable and secure housing options where the academic success and personal growth of residents are encouraged and supported."

-The Environmental Services and Housing Facilities is composed of the director, assistant director, supervisor, assistant supervisors, senior administrative assistant, and environmental specialists.
-The director's office, on the ground floor of Rivers Hall, coordinates all aspects of apartment applications and apartment leases; residence hall and apartment facilities maintenance, renovations and repairs, security, billing, refunds, and budget.
-Environmental specialists are assigned to each residence hall.
-The Environmental Services and Housing Facilities Management Office maintains an open-door policy, so please drop by and meet the staff!
+The Housing & Residence Life, Facilities Management is composed of the director, assistant director, housing coordinator supervisor, senior administrative assistant, and environmental specialists.
+The director's office, on the ground floor of Rivers Hall, coordinates all aspects of apartment applications and apartment leases; residence hall and apartment facilities maintenance, renovations and repairs, environmental cleaning for residential buildings, security, billing, refunds, and budget.
+Environmental specialists are assigned to each residence hall and academic buildings.
+The Housing & Residence Life, Facilities Management Office maintains an open-door policy, so please drop by and meet the staff!